hvardhan20/phone-finder/README.md

 ### Initializing

+The main runnable files in this project are `train_phone_finder.py`, for training the phone finder model and `find_phone.py` is the phone localization module.

-This program is highly configurable via the `./config/params.json` file.
+Although you will not need to change anything as this will run smoothly out of the box, the program is highly configurable via the `./config/params.json` file.
 You can configure the locations of training checkpoint models, hyperparameters like number of epochs and number of steps in each epoch, learning rate, layers to trains and exclude.
 You can also disable logging in trainer and finder module.
 Details about each param is listed below

 ```